 The options for accommodation are endless in Bentota Beach Sri Lanka, there is no other place like Bentota with so much variety of accommodation facilities in Sri Lanka.
 Whatever your budget, you are able to find quality accommodation at Bentota beach.
 From luxury boutiques, and hotels to cheap dormitories type of accommodations are ample here.

 Bentota beach attracts nearly half of the international travellers who are heading to Sri Lanka beaches.
 Bentota beach resort is a highly developed holiday destination and provides all the facilities needed for travellers.

 It provides a wide range of accommodation facilities starting from homestay accommodation to luxurious boutique hotels.
-Even though Bentota beach does not provide the shopping area it is very close to the city of Alutgama, where you can do all shopping.
+Even though Bentota beach does not provide a shopping area it is very close to the city of Alutgama, where you can do all your shopping.

-You do fall in love with the unspoiled coastline, but it is not only the beaches that enables you to have a memorable holiday at Bentota Beach Sri Lanka but also the rich natural wealth of Bentota and surrounding area.
+You do fall in love with the unspoiled coastline, but it is not only the beaches that enable you to have a memorable holiday at Bentota Beach Sri Lanka but also the rich natural wealth of Bentota and the surrounding area.

 The countryside of Bentota beach is also remarkably interesting and it is a wonderful affair to take a stroll in the direction of the interior of the country from your residence quarter on the beach.
 You may have taken a stroll along the coastline but what you see in the interior has a totally different contrast.